SovereignCloudStack/standards/Design-Docs/monitoring.md

 * Centralised debug logs, as provided by fluentd and elasticsearch
 * Prometheus based alerts and dashboards

-We are looking for feedback from users on what ares are in most need of attention.
-We have already identified some areas for future work
+We are looking for feedback from users and operators on what areas are in most need of attention.
-including:
+For future releases we identified the following aspects as worthwhile:

 * audit logging framework
 * adding any missing promtheus exporters (e.g. libvirt, OVN)